State of the Union (film): Reception

 State of the Union was reviewed by Bosley Crowther in The New York Times.
 He noted: "regardless of partisan reactions—and there are bound to be plenty of those, in view of the frank and intensely topical nature of the yarn—it cannot be denied that this picture which Frank Capra has made from the popular Lindsay-Crouse stage play, is a slick piece of screen satire."

 Shortly after completion, State of the Union was screened exclusively for President Harry Truman and reportedly helped convince him to run for office again.

 Home media

-Capra bought the rights of State of the Union after its initial theatrical release and after his company folded, Liberty Films' assets were acquired by Paramount Pictures.
-EMKA, Ltd./Universal Television currently owns the rights to the film due to it being a part of Paramount's pre-1950 sound feature film library.
+Capra’s Liberty Films bought the rights of State of the Union after its initial theatrical release.
+After his company folded, Liberty’s assets were acquired by Paramount Pictures, which later sold most of its pre-1950 film library, including State of the Union, to the EMKA subsidiary of what is now Universal.

-It has been released in the US on VHS, LaserDisc and DVD, and various other territories on the latter format.
+It has been released in the U.S. on VHS, LaserDisc, DVD, and Blu-ray and in various other territories on DVD.
 In 2017, French company Movinside released a remastered edition on Blu-ray and DVD.
-The film was later released on bluray by the label Indicator.
+The film was later released on Blu-ray by Indicator in the U.K.